 The community of the café is made up of groups of familiar faces who regularly meet for coffee and to chat and affirm friendships: mothers and babies, Cambridge Blue/Green Badge Guides, tutorials and supervisions, counsellors and sewing groups to name a few.

 The more formally established groups are organised with structure, format and regular meeting times:

-The Michaelhouse Chorale is a choir for people with mental health conditions, their families, friends and carers.
-They meet and rehearse every Friday 2.30 – 3.20pm in the Michaelhouse Chancel.
+The Michaelhouse Singers is a choir for people with mental health conditions, their families, friends and carers.
+They meet and rehearse every Friday 2.30 – 3.20pm in the Chancel.
 There are no auditions and no formal subscriptions but a suggested donation of £1 – £2 a week from each participant.
 They perform as a choir for concerts a couple of times a year, and at an occasional evensong service.
-In October 2015 they were invited to sing at a Michaelhouse wedding.
-Their enjoyment from singing with a small band of singers, then meeting for refreshment and a natter in the café is proof of the therapeutic power of song and people.
+Their enjoyment from singing in a small group, then meeting for refreshment and a natter in the café, is proof of the therapeutic power of song and people.
 The choir is co-ordinated by Arts and Minds, and receives financial support from the monthly Lindsay Stemp concerts.